-- 1. The Directive fixes maximum levels for undesirable substances in cereals and foodstuffs of animal origin. - Requirements on Member States to ensure pesticides do not present a danger to human health and that residues remain below the specified levels.
-Member States may not impede the marketing or use of products which contain pesticide residues below these levels.
+- 1. The Directive fixes maximum levels for undesirable substances in cereals and foodstuffs of animal origin. - 2.
+Requirements on Member States to ensure pesticides do not present a danger to human health and that residues remain below the specified levels.
+Member States may not impede the marketing or use of products which contain pesticide residues below these levels. - 3.
 Analysis and sampling methods shall be determined by further measures.
-There will be reporting requirements for Member States.
+There will be reporting requirements for Member States. - 4.
 Procedures for action by Member States when they suspect that there is a potential danger to human health.
-The Member State in question may temporarily reduce the permitted levels in its territory. - question may temporarily reduce the permitted levels in its territory.
-The Commission will then investigate the matter and take appropriate action.

-5. Procedures for addition of pesticides and maximum levels to the - Annex to this Directive.

-6. Annexes containing maximum accepted levels of pesticide residues in cereals and foodstuffs of animal origin. - 4) Deadline for implementing Member State legislation
+The Member State in question may temporarily reduce the permitted levels in its territory.
+The Commission will then investigate the matter and take appropriate action. - 5.
+Procedures for addition of pesticides and maximum levels to the Annex to this Directive. - 6.
+Annexes containing maximum accepted levels of pesticide residues in cereals and foodstuffs of animal origin. - 4) Deadline for implementing Member State legislation